jmhobbs/velvetcache.org/src/2023/03/26/a-peek-inside-pinentry.md

 ### `SETQUALITYBAR` & `INQUIRE`

-The final step to understanding is closing the loop of an interactive element between client and server.  `pinentry</tt> can show a strength meter using <tt>SETQUALITYBAR</tt>.
+The final step to understanding is closing the loop of an interactive element between client and server.  `pinentry` can show a strength meter using `SETQUALITYBAR`.
 Instead of having it's own logic of what makes a strong password, it delegates this to the connected client, allowing us to implement our own quality rules.
-It does this through the use of <tt>INQUIRE`.
+It does this through the use of `INQUIRE`.

 First, we need to establish what makes a good quality answer for our dialog.
 Obviously the unicorn is the undisputed best mythological animal, so we should use that as a measure of quality.
-A simple way to compare sequences is the <a href="https://en.wikipedia.org/wiki/Levenshtein_distance">Levenshtein distance</a> between them.
+A simple way to compare sequences is the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between them.
 That is, the number of insertions, deletions and substitutions required to transform one sequence into another.
 For example, transforming "lawn" into "flaw" is a distance of 2.
 We insert an "f" at the beginning and delete the "n" at the end.

-Levenshtein distance can be calculated in a number of ways, I chose one of the simpler methods, the <a href="https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm">Wagner–Fischer algorithm</a>.
+Levenshtein distance can be calculated in a number of ways, I chose one of the simpler methods, the [Wagner–Fischer algorithm](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm).

 ```go